ResonantAISystems/arch-linux-auto/README.md

    * **Partition Scheme:** GPT
    * **Target System:** UEFI (non-CSM)
 4. Click **Start**
-5. When done, eject the USB safely.
+5. When done, open the USB drive in Windows File Explorer
+6. Copy arch-auto-pinova-p1.sh into the root of the USB (same level as the ISO files)
+7. Safely eject the USB

 ---